hirune924/Streamlit-Image-Annotation/README.md

 # Features
 * You can easily launch an image annotation tool using streamlit.
 * By customizing the pre- and post-processing, you can achieve your preferred annotation workflow.
-* Currently supports classification and detection tasks.
+* Currently supports classification, detection, point detection tasks.
 * Simple UI that is easy to navigate.

 # Install